Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-3/README.md

 1. In the /bluebird folder, open a terminal window

 1. Create a package.json by using the `npm init` wizard from the command line.
-Call the package bluebird-practice - and accept all other defaults (keep hitting Return key)
+Call the package `bluebird-practice` - and accept all other defaults (keep hitting Return key)

 1. Open the package.json and look at the dependencies section.
 Close the file.

-Add bluebird to the project by issuing this command - within the /bluebird directory  `npm install -g bluebird`
+1. Add bluebird to the project by issuing this command - within the /bluebird directory  `npm install -S bluebird`

 1. in the /bluebird directory create an index.js file.
 Start off by requiring bluebird